GateHouse Sober Community is based on a 12 step recovery programs

 Our Specialized Approach to Sober Living is Structured into a Tier System

-You are Introduced to the Foundation of Your Recovery
+An introduction to the Foundation of Recovery